Ait M'Hamed: Natural environment

 The commune is characterized by a rugged mountainous relief whose altitude varies between 1400 and 1800 meters.
 Its climate is semi-continental, very cold in winter, hot in summer with coolness at altitude.
 The average annual precipitation is 500 mm.
 The average minimum temperature is 6 °C while the average maximum is 28 °C. Snow can reach 20 to 40 cm in winter.
 Frost is also frequent especially in early spring.
 The commune of Ait M'hamed is also known for the frequency of storms in summer with sometimes material and human damage, and cold winds sometimes violent in December and January.
 The plains and valleys occupy only a small area of 1400 hectares, the plateaus 800 hectares and the mountains occupy 20946 hectares.
 The types of soil encountered are of the "Harche" type, very little productive, it occupies the vast majority, the lands of the "El-Hamri", "Rmel" and "Tirs" types are rare.
 Only 11% of the land is arable (irrigated land represents only 1%).
 Forests occupy 32% of the total surface area of the commune; uncultivated land represents 40%.

+Natural resources

 Forest resources

 The forest area and rangelands occupy about 90% of the surface area of the rural commune.
 They constitute the main resource of the population.
 The way forest resources are managed by the forest service has led to a permanent conflict between the population and the forest.
 Income-generating activities, non-extensive livestock farming, and the encouragement of renewable energies can be a gateway to participatory forest management.